 May 1992 (STS-49)

 First Canadarm flight onboard U.S. Space Shuttle Endeavour.
 Canadarm is used to retrieve the Intelsat-VI satellite and to support the four spacewalks required to repair the stranded communications satellite.
-EVA-3, by astronauts Pierre Thuot, Richard Hieb and Thomas Akers, gives way to the first-ever three-person EVA and is the longest U.S. spacewalk, at 8 hours and 29 minutes.
+EVA-3, by astronauts Pierre Thuot, Richard Hieb and Thomas Akers, gives way to the first-ever three-person Extravehicular activity (EVA) and is the longest U.S. spacewalk, at 8 hours and 29 minutes.

 July 1992 (STS-46)

-Canadarm, operated by the first non-U.S. Mission Specialist, ESA astronaut Claude Nicollier, is used to deploy the EURECA platform.
-EURECA (European Retrievable Carrier), carrying a variety of materials, life sciences and radiobiology experiments, would spend nearly 11 months orbiting the Earth prior to its retrieval on STS-57 in June 1993.
+Canadarm, operated by the first non-U.S. Mission Specialist, European Space Agency (ESA) astronaut Claude Nicollier, is used to deploy the EURECA (European Retrievable Carrier) platform.
+EURECA, carrying a variety of materials, life sciences and radiobiology experiments, would spend nearly 11 months orbiting the Earth prior to its retrieval on STS-57 in June 1993.

 September 1992 (STS-47)